ax-meyer/ProgressDialog/README.md

 # ProgressDialog
 Simple, easy to use dialog with ProgressBar for WPF with MVVM pattern.

-Simply add the `ProgressDialog` project as dependency and use like this:
+Simply add the nuget package https://www.nuget.org/packages/ProgressDialog/ project as dependency and use like this:

 ```
 using ProgressDialog;